jurisdiction

 Capital gains derived from the sale of fixed assets and from the sale of financial assets are included in taxable income subject to CIT (at the CIT standard rate).

-A participation exemption regime is available for capital gains and losses on shareholdings held for at least 12 months if the remaining conditions for the dividends participation regime are met (please see above).
+least an uninterrupted period of 12 months if the remaining conditions for the dividends participation regime are met (please see above).
 The regime does not apply if the main assets of the company that issued the shares being transferred are composed, directly or indirectly, of Portuguese real estate (except real estate allocated to an agricultural, industrial or commercial activity [other than real estate trading activities]).

 2.3 Existence of exempt companies or companies subject to a reduced tax rate

-Finally, companies incorporated in the Autonomous Regions of Madeira and Azores are liable to a reduced CIT rate of 14.7%, as opposed to the 21% CIT rate applicable in the mainland.
+Finally, companies incorporated in the Autonomous Regions of Madeira and Azores are liable to a reduced CIT rate of 14.7%.
+Small Mid Cap are subject to a reduced rate of 11.9% on the first € 50,000 of taxable income.

 3. Main personal income tax characteristics